Master Keyword List

 Tips

 Tasks are programmed shortcuts that allow you to evaluate keywords based on certain criteria.
-Tasks are grouped into the Basic Tasks, the Ad Value Tasks, and the Keyword Value Tasks.
-The latter two appear at certain milestones...
+Tasks are grouped into the Basic Tasks and the Keyword Value Tasks.
+The latter appear at the 30-page milestone and you've run the SEHQ Brainstorm.

-In addition to the preset tasks, the three task sections of the toolbar also hold any custom tasks you might create.
+In addition to the preset tasks, the two task sections of the toolbar also hold any custom tasks you might create.
 We discuss custom tasks below.

 Basic Tasks